hirengondhiya/hirengondhiya.github.io/README.md

     Target audience for this website is perspective employers who are looking for a fullstack developer and fellow developers who would like to network with me.
 - ### Tech stack

+    Following technologies were used to build the website.

+    - HTML
+    - CSS
+    - SASS
+    - JavaScript
+    - jQuery
+    - Balsamiq (for wireframe generation)